izzet/dlio-ml-workloads/dlrm/README.md

 ## Preprocessing Dataset

-The dataset preprocessing is required to change the dataset format from TSV to NPY and can be done submitting the `2_preprocess_dataset.sh` script via `qsub`.
+The dataset preprocessing is required to change the dataset format from TSV to NPY and can be done by submitting the `2_preprocess_dataset.sh` script via `qsub`.
 An example submission command is the following:

 ```bash
 qsub -v "DATASET_DIR=/path/to/split_dir,WORKDIR=/path/to/project/root" 2_preprocess_dataset.sh